geudde/attic-chest/pages/04.season-3/13.meeting-34/04.love/docs.md

 <div class="author">com.
 Mr Vignoles</div>

 Say Love, what master shows thy art,
-&emsp;That sweet Improver of mankind,
+&emsp;That sweet improver of mankind,
-Which warms with Sentiment the heart,
+Which warms with sentiment the heart,
-&emsp;With Information hones the mind?
+&emsp;With information hones the mind?

-Whence does the Soul, disdaining Earth,
+Whence does the soul, disdaining Earth,
-&emsp;To Ether wing its ardent way?
+&emsp;To ether wing its ardent way?
 Who gives the bold expression birth
-&emsp;That all its Images convey?
+&emsp;That all its images convey?

-’Tis not to Greece’s learned Soil
+’Tis not to Greece’s learned soil
-&emsp;The world this happy Culture owes
+&emsp;The world this happy culture owes
 Which not from Aristotle’s tail,
 &emsp;Nor yet from Plato’s fancy flows.

 Apollo and the tuneful Nine,
-&emsp;Attempt the envied Song in vain;
+&emsp;Attempt the envied song in vain;
 Their numbers are not so divine,
-&emsp;As is the Lover’s tender strain!
+&emsp;As is the lover’s tender strain!

-Scholastic art, the Muses’ Lyres,
+Scholastic art, the Muses’ lyres,
-&emsp;In vain their Privileges boast;
+&emsp;In vain their privileges boast;
-The Love breathes a purer fire;
+The love breathes a purer fire;
 &emsp;He sings the best who feels the most.

-No Pow’r alone, and none below,
+No pow’r alone, and none below,
-&emsp;But Thou, O Love! can thee express;
+&emsp;But thou, O love! can thee express;
-To thee, thy Sentiments we owe,
+To thee, thy sentiments we owe,
 &emsp;To thee, we owe their glowing dress.

-Thou can’st refine the simple Breast,
+Thou can’st refine the simple breast,
-&emsp;And to a Poet raise a Swain,
+&emsp;And to a poet raise a swain,
-His humble Soul, by thee impress’d,
+His humble soul, by thee impress’d,
-&emsp;Assumes a warm exalted Strain.
+&emsp;Assumes a warm exalted strain.

 His manners take a nobler turn;
-&emsp;His Inspiration we descry;
+&emsp;His inspiration we descry;
-Upon his Cheek we see it burn,
+Upon his cheek we see it burn,
-&emsp;And speak, in Lightning from his Eye.
+&emsp;And speak, in lightning from his eye.

-With such a new, ideal Store
+With such a new, ideal store
-&emsp;Thy dictates fill the rustic Mind,
+&emsp;Thy dictates fill the rustic mind,
-Such Oratory Shepherds pour,
+Such oratory shepherds pour,
 &emsp;They leave a Cicero far behind.

-Nay, such nice heights thy Pow’r can reach,
+Nay, such nice heights thy pow’r can reach,
-&emsp;With thee, such varied Rhetoric dwells;
+&emsp;With thee, such varied rhetoric dwells;
-That e’en the struggling, broken Speech
+That e’en the struggling, broken speech
-&emsp;The modelled Period far excels.
+&emsp;The modelled period far excels.

-Thy Silence oft, in striking Pause
+Thy silence oft, in striking pause
-&emsp;The Lovers great Ideas paints;
+&emsp;The lovers great ideas paints;
-Sublime conception is its Cause;
+Sublime conception is its cause;
 &emsp;The mind expands, but language faints.

-Free, uncompress’d, the Thought appears,
+Free, uncompress’d, the thought appears,
 &emsp;Which words would awkwardly control,
-And Nature hold our Eyes, and Ears;
+And nature hold our eyes, and ears;
-&emsp;We seem to hear, and see the Soul.
+&emsp;We seem to hear, and see the soul.

-The letter’d Youth let Plato’s Page,
+The letter’d youth let Plato’s page,
-&emsp;With generous Sentiment inspire;
+&emsp;With generous sentiment inspire;
-I’m better taught than by a Sage,
+I’m better taught than by a sage,
-&emsp;And catch a more etherial Fire.
+&emsp;And catch a more etherial fire.

 A nobler and a speedier aid,
 &emsp;Receive I from *Eliza’s* Eyes;